What Dog Breeds are Friendly With Other Dogs?

 Friendly Dog Breeds

 All dogs can be our happy best friends!
 However, some dog breeds will be inherently friendly with other dog breeds (as it’s in their genes!).
+Take a look at this blog to discover which dog breeds are most friendly.
 For example, pack hounds often view other dogs as part of their team, and hunting/retrieving dogs are often calm, obedient and enjoy the company of other dogs.

-Specifically, the following breeds are some (but there are others!) that are often described as being friendly with other dogs:
+Specifically, the following breeds & crossbreeds are some (but there are others!) that are often described as being friendly with other dogs:

 - Cocker Spaniel: These are energetic and playful dogs both with humans and other dogs.
 They are happy and smart with a gentle personality and get on well with other pets.